json-everything/json-everything/docs_source/usage/schema-generation.md

 Lastly, property names will either be listed as declared in code (default) or sorted by name.
 This is controlled via the `SchemaGenerationConfiguration.PropertyOrder` property.

+### Nullability

+There is a discrepancy between how .Net does validation and how JSON Schema does validation that centers primarily around nullable types and the `[Required]` attribute.

+Those familiar with .Net validation will recognize that having `[Required]` on your models will also protect against null values when deserializing.
+However, JSON Schema separates these two concepts, and this library strives to align with JSON Schema in order to give the most flexibility.

+To this end, the `[Required]` attribute will only be represented in generated schemas in the `required` keyword.

+However, for nullable types, it may or may not be appropriate to include `null` in the `type` keyword.
+JsonSchema.Net.Generation controls this behavior via the `SchemaGenerationConfiguration.Nullability` option with individual properties being overrideable via the `[Nullable(bool)]` attribute.

+There are four options:

+- `Disabled` - This is the default.
+The resulting schemas will not have `null` in the `type` keyword unless `[Nullable(true)]` is used.
+- `AllowForNullableValueTypes` - This will add `null` to the `type` keyword for nullable value types (i.e. `Nullable<T>`) unless `[Nullable(false)]` is used.
+- `AllowForReferenceTypes` - This will add `null` to the `type` keyword for reference types unless `[Nullable(false)]` is used.
+- `AllowForAllTypes` - This is a combination of the previous two and will add `null` to the type keyword for any type unless `[Nullable(false)]` is used.

+***NOTE** This library [cannot detect](https://stackoverflow.com/a/62186551/878701) whether the consuming code has nullable reference types enabled.
+Therefore all reference types are considered nullable.*

+***BONUS NOTE** The library makes a distinction between nullable value types and reference types because value types must be explicitly nullable.
+This differs from reference types which are implicitly nullable, and there's not a way (via the type itself) to make a reference type non-nullable.*

 ### Additional built-in support

 There are a couple advanced features that bear mentioning.